Improving the Convergence Properties of the Data Augmentation Algorithm with an Application to Bayesian Mixture Modeling: Introduction

-The standard DA algorithm for this mixture problem was introduced by \citet{dieb:robe:1994} and is based on the following augmented model.
-Assume that $\{(Y_i,Z_i)\}_{i=1}^m$ are iid pairs such that $Y_i=j$ with probability $p_j$, and, conditional on $Y_i=j$, $Z_i \sim h_{\theta_j}(\cdot)$.
-Note that the marginal density of $Z_i$ under this two level hierarchy is just \eqref{eq:mix}.
-Let $\y = (y_1,\dots,y_m)$ denote a realization of the $Y_i$s.
-The so-called complete data posterior density, $\pi((\bt,\p),\y|\z)$, is just the posterior density that results when we combine our model for $\{(Y_i,Z_i)\}_{i=1}^m$ with the priors on $\p$ and $\bt$ defined above.
+The standard DA algorithm for this mixture problem was introduced by Diebolt and Robert (\citeyear{diebrobe1994}) and is based on the following augmented model.
+Assume that $\{(Y_i,Z_i)\}_{i=1}^m$ are i.i.d. pairs such that $Y_i=j$ with probability $p_j$, and, conditional on $Y_i=j$, $Z_i \sim h_{\theta_j}(\cdot)$.
+Note that the marginal density of $Z_i$ under this two-level hierarchy is just \eqref{eqmix}.
+Let ${\mathbf{y}}= (y_1,\ldots,y_m)$ denote a realization of the $Y_i$'s.
+The so-called complete data posterior density, $\pi((\bt,\p),{\mathbf{y}}|\z)$, is just the posterior density that results when we combine our model for $\{(Y_i,Z_i)\}_{i=1}^m$ with the priors on $\p$ and $\bt$ defined above.
 It is easy to see that

-where $\Y$ is the set of all sequences of length $m$ consisting of integers from the set $\{1,\dots,k\}$.
-Hence, $\pi((\bt,\p),\y|\z)$ can be used to build a DA algorithm as long as it is possible to sample from the conditionals, $\pi((\bt,\p)|\y,\z)$ and $\pi(\y|(\bt,\p),\z)$.
+where $\Y$ is the set of all sequences of length $m$ consisting of integers from the set $\{1,\ldots,k\}$.
+Hence, $\pi((\bt,\p ),{\mathbf{y}}|\z)$ can be used to build a DA algorithm as long as it is possible to sample from the conditionals, $\pi((\bt,\p)|{\mathbf{y}},\z)$ and $\pi({\mathbf{y}}|(\bt,\p),\z)$.
 We call it the mixture DA (MDA) algorithm.
-Note that the state space for the MDA chain is the Cartesian product of $\mathbb{R}^{kl}$ and the $k$-dimensional simplex, but $|\Y| = k^m < \infty$.
+Note that the state space for the MDA chain is the Cartesian product of~$\mathbb{R}^{kl}$ and the $k$-dimensional simplex, but $|\Y| = k^m < \infty$.